 About

-My first experience with a personal computer was circa 1983 with the Sinclair ZX81 : I taught myself Basic so I could program games.
+I first started using a personal computer around 1983 with the Sinclair ZX81.
+I taught myself BASIC so I could write simple games.

-I did not have a tape recorder to save my programs, so each time I wanted to play a game, I had to type it !
+Since I didn’t have a tape recorder to save my programs, I had to type them in again every time I wanted to play.

-Hopefully, the ZX81 had only 1 kB so the programs were small : RAM was full with 20 lines of BASIC.
+Luckily, the ZX81 only had 1 kB of memory, so the programs were small : about 20 lines of BASIC filled the RAM.

 Contact me as @CodeCadim on Mastodon, or on my email brahim ( at ) hamdouni.com.